ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 A dependency can be satisfied by a firmware image that is already installed, or by a firmware image that is installed at the same time as the dependent image.
 In the latter case, both images must be prepared as candiate images before the ``install`` operation.
 If new firmware images for multiple components are inter-dependent, then the components must be installed at the same time.
 The :secref:`multi-component-example` example shows how this can be done.

-Dependencies are described in the firmware image manifest.
+Dependencies are typically described in the firmware image manifest.
 It is the responsibility of the update client to update components in an order that ensures that dependencies are met during the installation process.
 Typically, the firmware creator and update server ensure that firmware image updates are presented to the update client in an appropriate order.
 In more advanced systems, a manifest might provide the update client with sufficient information to determine dependencies and installation order of multiple components itself.

+.. admonition:: Implementation note

+   In a trusted-client implementation of the |API|, dependency verification can be carried out by the update client, and then no verification is done by the implementation.
+See :secref:`trusted-client`.

 Update client operation